-In 2015 the MK SNAP cafe was launched allowing learners an inclusive work opportunity in hospitality and catering.
-The kitchen also aids the fundraising challenges in unrestricted income to help with the general running costs.
+MK SNAP expanded its offer into education in 2012 enabling learners to broaden their learning and development in a vast curriculum of 22-course subjects and in 2015 the cafe was launched allowing learners a great work opportunity in hospitality and catering.
+The kitchen also allows for unrestricted income to the charity to help with the general running costs.
 The use of the kitchen has launched learners into a new world of catering, now offering corporate lunches and specialist cake orders.

-The MK SNAP Garden is a fun multipurpose space allowing for harvesting fruit and veg, outdoor classroom activities and events.
-The garden is completely accessible to all.
+The MK SNAP Garden is a multipurpose space allowing for harvesting fruit and veg in the allotment space, outdoor classroom activities and fun events.
+The garden is completely functional and accessible to all.
 The garden is also very popular to our partners and local companies to spend volunteer time and team days out.